 - If you believe you meet the World Languages requirement through other means, submit a petition to the World Languages and Culture faculty.

-All students receiving a BA degree shall have proficiency in a language other than English, which may include American Sign Language (ASL)and Indigenous Languages.
+All students working towards their first Bachelor of Arts degree shall have proficiency in a language other than English, which may include American Sign Language (ASL)and Indigenous Languages.
 Proficiency must be equivalent to that attained at the end of the second year of college level language with an average grade of C– or better as certified by the School of Language, Culture, and Society.

-- Advanced Placement or Transfer credits determined to be equivalent to OSU’s 213 level of language with a C- or better (P grades are acceptable)
+- AP or transfer credits determined to be equivalent to OSU’s 213 level of language with an average of C- or better (P grades are acceptable)

 - Completion of the OSU Language Assessment with placement into the 3rd year of a language other than English (ex.
 SPAN 311 course).